Skip to content

 For network creator.
 Fully privileged.
 Every network must have at least one owner.

 • Protections: cannot be downgraded or removed by an admin.
-If only one owner remains, that owner cannot demote or remove themselves.
+If only one owner remains, that owner cannot demote or remove themselves. ⚠ The owner role cannot be granted to anyone (updateMemberRole / createInvite both explicitly reject owner) — so "multiple owners" is not a normal path; see "Become an owner" below.

 Become an owner: